jfornqz/jfornqz/README.md

 ## Hi there 👋

 #### My name is Thotsawat Jantapitak, You can call me Forn.
-I'm graduated from the Faculty of Information Technology @KMITL🏫
-#### I'm a who man interested in software development I started my journey with back-end developers. and continue to learn to develop other skills 💻
+I'm graduated from the Faculty of Information Technology @KMITL.
+I'm a who man interested in software development I started my journey with back-end developers. and continue to learn to develop other skills 💻

 ![Thotsawat_profile](https://i.ibb.co/1Z8tbJX/IMG-8151.jpg "Profile")